 Can my new employer change my contract after TUPE?

-Usually, if a new employer makes contractual changes, this would be classed as a breach of TUPE regulations.
+Usually, if a new employer makes contractual changes, this would make you eligible to bring a breach of TUPE regulations claim.
 The employer would need to prove that the reason or principal reason for the changes is not the business transfer.

 But, there are scenarios in which contractual changes can be made.
 These include scenarios such as the changes being permitted by the contract itself, or due to external factors such as company structure issues, technological issues involving equipment and affecting day-to-day business, or economic factors impacting on company performance.

 It’s important to seek legal advice in this instance.